Turing Scheme construction Program

 • In the evenings there will be time to explore more of Zambian culture, star gaze, learn some of the local language and reflect upon the day’s activities.

-(departure and return dates may vary by 1-2days depending on flights.)
+(departure and return dates may vary by approximately 4 days depending on flight schedules.)

 At each location, students will be staying in group accommodation and participating in hands-on training within each working area.
 The aim of this programme is to provide students the opportunity to gain valuable work experience and practical skills, while learning about different cultures and environments to expand horizons and develop educated, compassionate global citizens.

-All flights will depart from and return to Manchester airport, and students will need to make their own arrangements for travel to and from home to the airport.
+All flights will depart from and return to a UK airport, and students will need to make their own arrangements for travel to and from home to the airport.

 Covid Considerations